SawZiDunn/Bookmarks/README.md

 For instance, https://www.google.com will be displayed as www.google.com.
 This allows you to know which website the link belongs to.

-You can edit or delete any bookmarks or folders by simply clicking the buttons on the left side.
+You can edit or delete any bookmarks or folders by simply clicking the buttons on the right side.
 You will be able to change the name and url for bookmarks, but only the name for folders.
 If you delete a folder, all the bookmarks contained in that folder will also be deleted.